Microscopic dynamics and an effective Landau-Zener transition in the quasi-adiabatic preparation of spatially ordered states of Rydberg excitations: Introduction

 \section{Introduction}

 Interacting many-body quantum systems are widely studied in many branches of physics, ranging from atomic nuclei and elementary particles to molecules and condensed matter.
 Their phases and phase transitions are notoriously hard to simulate; it is still harder to simulate and study their quenched dynamics or the dynamics of quantum phase transitions.
 Recently analog quantum simulators have attracted much theoretical and experimental attention \cite{QuSim2012}.
 One can efficiently simulate dynamic and static properties of a many-body quantum system governed by a Hamiltonian $\mathcal{H}_S$ using an analog well-controlled quantum system with programmable interactions.
-To this end, one prepares the simulator system in a well-defined but easy to initialize state and dynamically or adiabatically evolves its state vector $\ket{\psi(t)}$ subject to a time-dependent Hamiltonian $\mathcal{H}_S(t)$, followed by a read-out of the final state.
+To this end, one prepares the simulator system in a well-defined but easy to initialize state and dynamically evolves its state vector $\ket{\psi(t)}$ subject to a time-dependent Hamiltonian $\mathcal{H}_S(t)$, followed by a read-out of the final state.

-One of the most advanced systems for quantum simulations and studies of spin lattice or other similar models is that of ultracold atoms in optical lattices or arrays of microtraps laser-excited to interacting Rydberg states \cite{Weimer2008,Pohl2010,Schachenmayer2010,Bloch2012,Bloch2015,Bernien2017,Keesling2019,Omran2019,Samajdar2020,Ebadi2021,Bluvstein2021,Semeghini2021,Kim2018,Sanchez2018,Lienhard2018,Scholl2021,Browaeys2020,Morgado2021,Petrosyan2016,Samajdar2020,Samajdar2021}.
-The interatomic distances and interactions can be precisely controlled, while the long lifetimes of the Rydberg states permit the realization of coherent quantum dynamics of the strongly-interacting many-body system.
+One of the most advanced systems for quantum simulations of spin lattice models is that of ultracold atoms in optical lattices or arrays of microtraps laser-excited to the interacting Rydberg states \cite{Weimer2008,Pohl2010,Schachenmayer2010,Bloch2012,Bloch2015,Bernien2017,Keesling2019,Omran2019,Samajdar2020,Ebadi2021,Bluvstein2021,Semeghini2021,Ebadi2022,Kim2018,Sanchez2018,Lienhard2018,Scholl2021,Browaeys2020,Morgado2021,Petrosyan2016,Cui2017,Samajdar2020,Samajdar2021}.
+The interatomic distances and interactions can be precisely controlled, while the long lifetimes of the Rydberg states permit the realization of coherent quantum dynamics of strongly-interacting many-body systems.
+In particular, such systems can realize with very high accuracy the transverse-field Ising model for $N$ spins described by Hamiltonian

-The preparation of non-trivial many-body quantum phases usually involves steering the system through a critical point of a phase transition.
-If the initial and final phases are gapped, the dynamics of continuous (second-order) phase transitions are well understood in terms of the quantum Kibble-Zurek mechanism \cite{Zurek2005,Dziarmaga2005,Polkovnikov2005} which allows to estimate the preparation fidelity of the target state for a given rate of change of the relevant parameter.
-There are, however, situations in which the preparation of a certain phase by traversing a single or a sequence of continuous phase transitions is impossible or inadequate.
-An important example is a lattice of $N$ spins with Ising-like long-range interactions $V$ described by Hamiltonian